How to reclaim VAT you've paid in another EU country if you’re registered for VAT in the UK.

 - €50 for claims for a whole year or the period between your last claim and the end of the year

-You must claim by 30 September of the year following the one in which you were charged the VAT.
+You must claim by 30 September of the year following the one that you were charged the VAT in.

 - for more than a calendar year

 - less than 3 months, unless that’s all that’s left of the calendar year

 You can claim for items missed on earlier claims if they relate to VAT you’ve paid in the calendar year you’re claiming for.